daverave1212/js-course/README.md

 So let's make another page for the special, limited edition offer menu for our restaurant!

 Open Visual Studio Code.
-Right click here below `menu.html` and click New File.
+Right click here on the folder click New File.
-We make a new page called `specialmenu.html`.
+That will create a new file in this folder.
+Name it `specialmenu.html`.
 Make sure you don't forget the `.html` part at the end.

-And just like with the normal website, we will have a couple of strange items.
+And just like with the normal website, we will have a couple of strange foods in here.
 I want you to pause the video here and make this menu.
-Just think of a couple of items, put them here with a name and an image, just like the previous page.
+Just think of a couple of menu items, put them here with a name and an image, just like the previous page.
 Pause here and do it.

 Alright so while you were working on it, I found a couple of nice images for a cabbage and some peanuts and I added them to the new page.